MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help.md

 Remote Help uses Intune role-based access controls (RBAC) to set the level of access a helper is allowed.
 Through RBAC, you determine which users can provide help and the level of help they can provide.

 To protect the privacy of users who may be using the sharer device, helpers should use the minimum level of privilege required to remotely assist the device.
-Only request an Unattended session if you know that there is no user at the sharer device to accept the remote help session.
+Only request an Unattended session if you know that there's no user at the sharer device to accept the remote help session.

 The following Intune RBAC permissions manage the use of the Remote Help app.
 Set each to *Yes* to grant the permission: